Joint Learning of Reward Machines and Policies in Environments with Partially Known Semantics: Joint Learning of Reward Machines and Policies with Partially Known Semantics

-If the agent’s knowledge current estimate about the atomic propositions, encoded in the current belief $\hat{\mathcal{L}}_j$, is not significantly different from the estimate encoded in $\hat{\mathcal{L}}_h$, the algorithm will continue attempting to infer a reward machine $\mathcal{A}_h$ that encodes the reward function on $\hat{\mathcal{L}}_h$.
-Nevertheless, if $\hat{\mathcal{L}}_j$ changes significantly with respect to $\hat{\mathcal{L}}_h$, the algorithm updates the belief $\hat{\mathcal{L}}_h$ and aims to infer a new reward machine (lines 13-18 of Alg. \ref{algo:JIRP ext}).
-We use the Jensen-Shannon divergence to quantify the change in the belief distribution between two consecutive time steps.
+As mentioned before, if the agent’s current estimate about the atomic propositions, encoded by the current belief $\hat{\mathcal{L}}_j$, has not changed significantly from its previous estimate (encoded by $\hat{\mathcal{L}}_h$), then the agent will continue executing the algorithm using the current $\hat{\mathcal{L}}_h$.
+However, if its estimate has changed significantly, the agent will update its belief and aim to infer a new reward machine (lines 13-18 of Alg. \ref{algo:JIRP ext}).
+The algorithm compares the two distributions, $\hat{\mathcal{L}}_{h}$ and $\hat{\mathcal{L}}_{j}$ via the function $\mathsf{SignifChange}()$.
+The function uses the Jensen-Shannon divergence to quantify the change in the belief distribution between two consecutive time steps.
+We note here that alternative divergence methods would also work without altering the correctness of the algorithm (proven in Sec.
+5.4).
+We choose the Jensen-Shannon divergence due to its symmetry, finite value, and its efficiency for generic distributions over atomic propositions.
 The cumulative Jensen-Shannon divergence over the states and the propositions can be expressed as